-Turning Moment Diagram and Flywheels: Engine Force Analysis - Piston Effort, Crank Effort, etc., Inertia Force in Reciprocating Engine, Turning moment diagram -fluctuation of energy - flywheels and their design.
+Turning Moment Diagram and Flywheels: Inertia Force in Reciprocating Engine, Turning moment diagram -fluctuation of energy - flywheels and their design.

 Governors: Types of centrifugal governors - Watt, Porter and Proell governors.
 Spring loaded governors - Hartnell and Hartung with auxiliary springs.
 Sensitiveness, isochronism and hunting-stability-effort and power of the governors.